garynewby/GameOfLife/README.md

 Implementation Notes
 --------------------
-Tap "New" to start from a random state, and "Stop" or "Continue" to halt or continue iterating.
+Tap "New" to start from a random state, and "Pause/Continue" to halt or continue iterating.
 Tap any cell to change it's state while running or stopped, to influence the patterns that will evolve.
-Requires iOS 9+

 Author
 ------